global-vmware/vcd_vapp_vm_media_boot/README.md

 # vcd_vapp_vm_media_boot Terraform Module

 This Terraform module deploys Virtual Machines into an existing Virtual Application (vApp) within a VMware Cloud Director (VCD) Environment, allowing VMs to boot from an ISO media source.
-This module is designed to be used in VMware Cloud Director Data Center Regions.
+This module can be used to provision new Virtual Machines into [Rackspace Technology SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VCD Data Center Regions.

 ## Requirements